GMMan/st-link-hack/paper/paper.md

 Through ST's sloppy coding practices and the availablility of reference bootloader, I was able to extract the firmware of a ST-LINK/V2-1 in full.
 The exploits leveraged were buffer overflow, lack of checking for return codes, and lack of input validation.
-As usual, the way to fix these issues is to fully validate any input, and to not make any assumptions and always check what your functions return.
+As usual, the way to fix these issues is to fully validate any input, to not make any assumptions, and to always check what your functions return.
 You never know who's on the other end trying to exfiltrate your data.

 References